-INSURRECTO-
+INSURRECTO-NIHILISM

-- Some anarchists think attempts to maintain formal organizations is inorganic and dooms you to recreate the problems of hierarchical organizing. - These comrades tend to focus on spontaneous insurrectionary moments and movements where organization happens organically and in real-time.

-- Disillusioned leftists respond in different ways.
-Some drop out entirely, but others form communitarian associations and stay ready for the next upswing in the struggle. - Comrades skeptical of organizing may follow in the tradition of groups like Bash Back! and Afropessimism. - They focus on the destruction of enlightenment, morality, and humanism.
+- Some anarchists think attempts to maintain formal organizations is inorganic and dooms you to recreate the problems of hierarchical organizing. - These comrades tend to focus on spontaneous insurrectionary moments and movements where organization happens organically and in real-time. - Disillusioned leftists respond in different ways.
+Some drop out entirely, but others form communitarian associations and stay ready for the next upswing in the struggle. - Comrades skeptical of organizing may follow in the tradition of groups like Bash Back! and Afro-pessimism. - They focus on the destruction of the ideals of enlightenment, morality, and humanism.